firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/index.md

   These functions perform a calculation across a set of rows, returning a single value.

 * [Array functions](#array-functions)
-  Used for the manipulation and querying of array typed columns, such as transformation, filtering, and un-nesting (an operation that converts the array to a regular column)
+  Used for the manipulation and querying of `ARRAY`-typed columns, such as transforming and filtering.
+Includes Lambda array functions.

 * [Conditional and miscellaneous functions](#conditional-and-miscellaneous-functions)
   These functions include various methods for modifying data types and applying conditional operations.